Squid (weapon): Development

-Use
+Usage

-Despite its proven effectiveness, some officers, notably Captain Kenneth Adams, RCN, opposed fitting Squid to escorts because it meant sacrificing guns, which would make ships unsuitable for fleet actions.
+Despite its proven effectiveness, some officers, notably Royal Canadian Navy Captain Kenneth Adams opposed fitting Squid to escorts because it meant sacrificing guns which would make ships unsuitable for fleet actions.

 In April 1977, the Type 61 frigate Salisbury became the last ship to fire Squid in Royal Navy service.
 Examples of the mortars are on display at the Explosion!
 Museum of Naval Firepower in Gosport, Hampshire and another at Devonport Naval Base.
 The system is fitted to HMS Cavalier (D73), which is part of the historic ships collection in the Historic Dockyard in Chatham, Kent.
 It can also be seen on HMCS Haida, which is on display in Hamilton, Ontario and at the naval museum in Malacca, Malaysia.

-In Swedish service the system soldiered on until 1982 when the Östergötland-class destroyers were decommissioned.
+The Swedish Navy continued to use the Squid system until 1982 when the Östergötland-class destroyers were decommissioned.